XML-Travelgate/ossec-EBK/README.md

 # ossec-EK
 Stack and installation of a ossec-Elastic Search integration to get SIEM/PCI-Dashboard funcionality.
 It uses ElasticSearch new stack (5.0), so Logtash is not required.
-Please note EK is used instead ELK
+Please note EBK is used instead ELK

 ## Stack
 1. ossec-Agent Windows